AlphaTechnolog/AlphaTechnolog/README.md

 # Gabriel Guerra (AlphaTechnolog)

-Hello, My name is Gabriel Guerra, 14 years with 5 years of experience.
+Hello, My name is Gabriel Guerra, 15 years with 5 years of experience.
-I love linux, and now I'm using Void Linux.
+I love linux, and now I'm using Arch Linux.
 I'm a fullstack web developer.
 I really love make cli applications for linux terminal, because it is one of my most preferred linux utility.